 Barbara Entwisle, Ph.D., Kenan Distinguished Professor, Sociology

 Barbara Entwisle is Kenan Distinguished Professor of Sociology and Fellow of the Carolina Population Center (CPC).
 She also holds adjunct and affiliate faculty positions in Geography and the Environment, Energy, and Ecology Program.
+Her research contributions have been recognized by her election as President of the Sociological Research Association (2015), President of the Population Association of America (2007), and Fellow of the AAAS (2003).
 Between August 2010 and June 2016, she served as Vice Chancellor for Research at UNC-Chapel Hill, leading a campus-wide research program with nearly $1billion in annual research expenditures; overseeing 10 research development, support, and compliance offices, and responsible for 15 pan-university research centers and institutes, including the CPC.
-Prior to her service as Vice Chancellor, for eight years, Dr. Entwisle was CPC's Director and Training Director.
+Prior to her service as Vice Chancellor, from 2002 to 2010, Dr. Entwisle was CPC's Director and Training Director.

 Over her career, Dr. Entwisle has led the development of and early application of new methodological tools, including statistical methods for estimating multilevel models, the integration of social and spatial data, and the development of spatially explicit agent-based modeling approaches.
 She has contributed to the design of innovative surveys around the world, including the National Longitudinal Study of Adolescent to Adult Health (Add Health), the China Health and Nutrition Survey, the Russia Longitudinal Monitoring Survey, and the Nang Rong (Thailand) Surveys of Social and Demographic Change.
 Between 2005 and 2013, she was PI for the North Carolina components of the National Children's Study (NCS).
-In addition to her research activities, Dr. Entwisle has led advisory and review panels for the National Academy of Sciences, Engineering, and Medicine (NASEM), NSF, and NIH and engaged in policy discussions of the future of social and behavioral research in those venues as well as in her role as chair of the Board of Directors for the Association for the Accreditation of Human Research Protection Programs (AAHRPP) and at-large member of the Consortium for Social Science Associations (COSSA).
-Dr. Entwisle serves as Series Editor for Sage's Quantitative Applications in Social Science.
-She currently co-chairs a PhenX Social Determinants of Health Working Group.
-Her research contributions have been recognized by her election as President of the Sociological Research Association (2015), President of the Population Association of America (2007), and Fellow of the AAAS (2003).
+Currently, in collaboration with colleagues at the US Census Bureau and in UNC's School of Medicine, Dr. Entwisle is engaged in methodological studies of linkages between electronic health records and American Community Survey data.

-Last Updated: 2020-06-08
+Last Updated: 2021-04-06